arena-respawn/arenares-prefab/README.md

 Type "sv_allow_point_servercommand always" in console command to enable custom configuration provided by the map.

+Implementation:
+1. Remove all Arena Logic in Map > Entity Logic.
+2. "player_gamedie" cube shouldn't be reachable.
+3. "trigger_add_tf_player_condition" should be reachable.

 Arena Respawn Gamemode Design (This overview highlights the changes made to Arena mode):

 - After 15 seconds from the round start, the capture point unlocks.
 It starts with 1 minute and 20 seconds timer.
 If neither team captures the point within that time, the round results in a stalemate.